antonrh/anydi/docs/usage/references.md

 # References

 `container.ref()` returns a lazy reference to a dependency.
 It behaves like the dependency itself, but resolves it on first attribute access.
 Use it in plain functions that you do not want to decorate or run through the container.
+When the container itself is out of reach, use the [global container](global-container.md).

 ## Example